 A 2014 poll by Workplace Options revealed that 59% of employed Americans work via mobile devices after regular business hours.

 How to get others to open and read your email

-Numbers are attention-getters because from early childhood on, humans are conditioned to pay attention to numbers, e.g. “You can play 5 more minutes” or “You can take 2 cookies.”).
+From early childhood on, humans are conditioned to pay attention to numbers, e.g., “You can play five more minutes” or “You can take two cookies.”).

 What and how to write

 Naturally, if you raise expectations with a clever subject line, the content of your email needs to be equally to the point.

 The most common mistake in emails is that their senders write about themselves or how great their product or service is.

 Recipients don’t necessarily want to know this information.